-As stated previously, the LFG sampling that occurs under the auspices of City Condition C.10.a and County Condition 81 is limited in scope to four samples per year and is not statistically robust for making any general inferences.
+As stated previously, the LFG sampling that occurs under the auspices of City Condition C.10.a and County Condition 81 is limited to four samples per year and is not statistically robust for making any general inferences.
 Sampling has been targeted at those times when meteorology and odor complaint registry records indicate that landfill impacts may be most likely.
-Under this scenario, the LFG data collected to date has fit into one of three cases: (Case I) sampling problems or unidentified laboratory issues return methane concentrations below the global average concentration of 1.8 ppmV, and are thus suspect; (Case II) methane and NMOC concentrations fall within the historical range of Los Angeles and Ventura County values (the most common result); and (Case III) a few compounds above the 90th percentile of historical concentrations have been detected in a few samples, but usually these compounds are also associated with mobile sources and not directly attributable to landfill operations.
+Under this scenario, the LFG data collected to date has fit into one of three cases:

+- Case I: sampling problems or unidentified laboratory issues return methane concentrations below the global average concentration of 1.8 ppmV, and are thus suspect. - Case II: methane and NMOC concentrations fall within the historical range of Los Angeles and Ventura County values (the most common result). - Case III: a few compounds above the 90th percentile of historical concentrations have been detected in a few samples, but usually these compounds are also associated with mobile sources and not directly attributable to landfill operations.

-The four VOC sample days for the current contract year, which runs from June 21, 2011 to June 20, 2012, occurred on December 7, 2011, and on January 13, February 3, and March 7 of 2012.
+There were four VOC sample days between November 22, 2011 and November 21, 2012: December 7, 2011, and January 13, February 3, and March 7, 2012.
 Analytical results from the December 7, January 13, and February 3 sample days are available and presented in the 17th Quarterly Report, which covers the December 2011 through February 2012 period.
-Analytical results from the March 7 sample date will be included in the 18th Quarterly Report, which through May 2012.
+Analytical results from the March 7, 2012, sample date were included in the 18th Quarterly Report, which covers March through May 2012.

 Two examples are provided to illustrate Case II (Section 7.6.1) and Case III (Section 7.6.2) that were described above.
+These illustrative data are from the samples collected during 2012.